4 Common Causes of Constipation Explained.

 - Colon manometry: a particular device that measures the pressure inside the colon’s lumen.

-- Ballon Expulsion test: A balloon is passed into the rectum and filled with a small amount of water (about 50 CC).
+- Ballon Expulsion test: A balloon is passed into the rectum and filled with water (about 50 CC).
 Then, you will be asked to expel the balloon (as you defecate).
-Patients with functional constipation may have delayed expulsion of the ballon.
+Patients with functional constipation may have delayed expulsion of the balloon.

 - Rectal barostat test: a specific balloon connected to a computerized device is used to assess rectal tone, pressure, and rectal sensation.